Acupuncture - an ancient healing art

 Our acupuncturists are fully qualified conscientious practitioners.
 We follow strictly infectious control procedure in the clinic.

-For your safety only sterile, single-use disposable needles are used in our clinic.
+Only sterile, single-use disposable needles are used in our clinics at all time.